opulencephp/docs/validation.md

 ```

 <h4 id="halting-validation">Halting Validation</h4>
-Sometimes, you may want to stop validating a field after the first failure.
+Sometimes, you may want to stop validating a field after its first rule failure.
 Simply pass `true` to the second parameter in `Validator::isValid()`:

 ```php
 $validator->field("email")